NERC-Digital-Solutions-Hub/rse-assessment/README.md

 Feel free to clone the repository or download a zip with the code from GitHub.

-There are two assessments, one named CSharp with a C# project and another named 'JavaScript' which contains two JavaScript code files to evaluate.
+There are three assessments, one named ‘CSharp’ with a C# project, another named 'JavaScript' which contains two JavaScript code files to evaluate and a third one called ‘Python’. **You only need to complete TWO out of the three assessments which should correspond to your programming skills you identified in your CV**.
+For those who identified C# as one of the programming skills the C# assignment is **mandatory**.
+Then you should complete one other of the remaining tasks.

 Please read the requirements of the assessment carefully.
 The tasks were designed to be as simple as possible but at the same time to allow you to demonstrate as much as possible of your knowledge in software engineering.
 You do not need to complete the tasks, given the short preparation time.
 However, it would be good to attempt the assessment and feel free to return it to us even if it is incomplete.
+If you need any further clarification on the tasks you can contact vasileios.vlastaras@manchester.ac.uk

 **The deadline for it is on Sunday 25/02/2024 - 18:00 GMT (London Time).**